Cairi-S/Welcome-Foolish-Mortals/README.md

 ### Code ###

-Throughout the project I referenced a few online resources, these were:
+While building the project I referenced a few online resources.

 - Thank you to [Traversy Media](https://youtu.be/6ophW7Ask_0) - I referenced their 'Guide for creating a modal with HTML CSS and JavaScript' video when creating the modals on the home and game pages.